-When you upload your data to Mapbox Studio, it is rendered into a tileset.
-After the upload, two changes can happen to your data: (1) it is simplified and (2) it is not rendered at all zoom levels.
+When you upload data to your Mapbox account as a tileset, you may notice that your data has been simplified or that it is not rendered at all zoom levels.
 The Mapbox Streets source data is also limited to specific zoom levels.
-This guide provides an explanation for why this happens and describes techniques for manually adjusting the zoom extent of your tilesets and for adding your own sources with custom zoom levels.
+This guide provides an explanation for why this happens and describes some techniques for manually adjusting the zoom extent of your tilesets and for adding your own sources with custom zoom levels.

 Why this happens

-Data simplification and zoom extent make the map load faster and limit the file size of the resulting tileset.
+Data simplification and zoom level limiting make your map load faster and limit the file size of the resulting tileset.

 Vector data simplification

 Simplification at lower zoom levels reduces complexity on the map where the details would not even be noticed, making it load faster.